 Millennials know that getting the right angle is important.
 After all, they are considered the “selfie generation.”

+- Ditch the double chin.
+Who decided it was a good idea to hold their arm in the air to take a photo from an odd angle?
+The person who saw a double chin in their social media photos, that is who!
+Until recently, liposuction was the only option to reduce the appearance of stubborn submental fat under the chin.
+Kybella is now the only FDA-approved cosmetic injectable to reduce double chin fat permanently.
 When Kybella injections are used on the upper neck, the membranes of the targeted fat cells are destroyed.
 This causes the cells to no longer store fat.
 The destruction of these cells is then followed by the body’s natural elimination and healing process.
-The fat cells are typically removed from the area within 4 to 6 weeks after receiving injections.
+The fat cells are typically removed from the area within four to six weeks after receiving injections.

-Dermal fillers can correct this.
-Fillers are used to treat facial lines by adding volume to enhance the appearance of certain facial features.
+- Lips are in.
+Full and well-defined lips are one of the most sought-after results for clients in their 20s and 30s.
+It’s also something to consider for older clients who are noticing thinning lips, in addition to other areas of the face.
+Dermal fillers are used to treat facial lines by adding volume to enhance the appearance of certain facial features.
 As we age, elastin, the natural collagen in our skin lessens, and the amount of hyaluronic acid decreases, causing lines and wrinkles to develop.
 Facial fillers lift and smooth out the face by adding a subtle amount of volume.

+- Say goodbye to wrinkles.
 Soften harsh wrinkles by using Botox.
 The botulinum toxin works by softening the muscle activity that contracts the skin and causes wrinkles.
 Many millennials seek out Botox injections not because they already have wrinkles but as a preventative treatment.

 Botox Training at National Laser Institute